uvicpraxis/uvicpraxis.github.io/gpms.md

 * Elements marked with [R] are required.
 * Elements marked with [+] are repeatable.
-* "PRGPFC" refers to the Press Record Gameplay Footage Collection.
+* "GPFC" refers to the Press Record Gameplay Footage Collection.

 Table of Contents: